How to Give Yourself a Spa-Level Facial at Home

 Step 9.
 Add Some Oil

-Your face is plump and glowing.
+Face oils are glow-boosters by default.
+They increase radiance and keep the skin moisturized for longer.
+Now your face is plump and glowing.
 As a final touch, use a lip balm to bring out the color of your lips.

 FAQs

-Read Next: Simple At-Home Beauty Treatments To Try
+Read Next: At-Home Beauty Treatments To Try

 Scroll to Top